Fears for Gaza ceasefire grow after Israel and Hamas accuse each other of breaches

 The fragile Gaza ceasefire is on the brink of collapse, as Hamas accuses Israel of killing at least 24 people in the past six days.

-The families of Israeli hostages have meanwhile called on the ceaseifre to be terminated if Hamas does not release the remaining bodies of dead captives.
+The families of Israeli hostages have meanwhile called on the ceasefire to be terminated if Hamas does not release the remaining bodies of dead captives.

+US President Donald Trump waded into the dispute late on Thursday as he threatened that there would be “no choice but to go in and kill” Hamas if it it continued to “kill people in Gaza”.

+It follows Hamas’ execution of seven Palestinians for “collaborating” with Israel, actions which Trump appeared to condone at the time comparing it to gang violence and recent US strikes on Venezuelan “drug boats”.

 The tensions have mounted less than a week after the ceasefire, which has been marked by accusations of breaches from both sides, came into effect on Friday.
 The deal initially saw aid deliveries ramped up until Wednesday, when Israel said it would halve the amount of daily aid from 600 trucks to 300 in response to Hamas’ failure to release the remaining hostages.